 Wet Processing of Coffee Cherry

-Wet processing is a method of getting the parchment off by first removing the pulp from the coffee bean in the process called pulping, or de-pulping.
-Then the mucilage is removed through fermentation and finally the beans are dried, either in the sunlight or using forced-air drying.
+Wet processing is a method of first removing parchment from the pulp from the coffee bean in the process called pulping, or de-pulping.
+This can be done mechanically, or on smaller farms, by a hand-mill.
+The mucilage is then removed through fermentation where the beans are dried, either in the sunlight or using mechanical dryers.

 Dry Processing of Coffee Cherry

 Green Coffee Beans

-After processing, and before the green coffee beans are roasted they are known as green coffee beans, though the color is typically more of a bluish-green.
+After processing but before the green coffee beans are roasted they are known as referred to green coffee beans (or "unroasted coffee" in North America), though the natural color usually has a blue-ish hue to the green.

 Peaberry Coffee Beans

 Valued for their robust flavor, peaberry are the rarest type of coffee beans and have a higher density than non-peaberry coffee beans.
 Coffee brewed from peaberry is reputed to have a smooth consistency and rich aroma.
 This is said to be due to the single coffee getting all the nutrients of from the cherry and tree rather than sharing with a sibling.
 While roasters may prize it, we rarely find there's a noticeable difference.

 Coffee Plant Varietals